Classification Under Strategic Self-Selection: Discussion

 \section{Discussion}

-This work studies classification under self-selection---a setting where the subjects of prediction choose if to participate or not, in response to the learned classifier itself.
-Self-selection is a well-studied, well-documented phenomena that is highly prevalent across many social domains.
-Given its potential impact on the composition of the applicant population, we believe it is important to understand how self-selection affects, and is affected, by deployed predictive models.
-Our work focuses on classifiers used for screening, but learning can influence self-selection in broader manners as well.
-One avenue for future work is to enable more fine-grained individualized decision, e.g., based on private information or beliefs.
+This work studies classification under strategic self-selection, a setting in which humans---as the subjects of prediction---choose if to participate or not, this in response to the learned classifier used for screening.
+Self-selection is a well-studied, well-documented phenomena that is highly prevalent across many social domains; given its significant role in determining the eventual composition of the applying sub-population in job hiring, school admissions, welfare programs, and other domains, we believe it is important to understand how self-selection affects, and is affected, by deployed predictive models.
+Our work focuses on classifiers used in a particular screening setting, but learning can influence self-selection in broader manners as well.
+One avenue for future work is to enable more fine-grained individualized decisions, e.g., based on private information or beliefs.
 Another path is to consider self-selective dynamics (e.g., in a performative prediction setting).
 Yet another path is to determine how to best choose which statistics to reveal.
-We leave these for future investigation. \squeeze
+We leave these for future investigation.